Firebrand/codebasenotes/README.md

 ![CodebaseNotes Demo](https://raw.githubusercontent.com/Firebrand/codebasenotes/main/resources/demo5.gif)

-## Usage
+## Features

-### 1. Accessing CodebaseNotes
+### Accessing CodebaseNotes

 - You can access CodebaseNotes by clicking on the "CodebaseNotes" icon in the Activity Bar.
 - Alternatively, use the keyboard shortcut:
   - Windows/Linux: `Ctrl+Alt+C`
   - macOS: `Cmd+Option+C`

-### 2. Click on a file or folder and enter an annotation for it (it's autosaved)
+### Click on a file or folder and enter an annotation for it (it's autosaved)

 ![Tutorial 1](https://raw.githubusercontent.com/Firebrand/codebasenotes/main/resources/1a.png)

-### 3. Put a number in front of your annotation to have it ordered by that in the annotation list
+### You may put a number in front of your annotation to have it ordered by that in the Annotation List

 ![Tutorial 2](https://raw.githubusercontent.com/Firebrand/codebasenotes/main/resources/2a.png)

-### 4. Right-click on a file, choose "Copy Relative Path" and paste that into an annotation.
-Whenever this annotation is opened, it will also open the referenced file.
+### If you right-click on a file, choose "Copy Relative Path" and paste that into an annotation, whenever this annotation is opened, it will also open the referenced file.

 ![Tutorial 3](https://raw.githubusercontent.com/Firebrand/codebasenotes/main/resources/3a.png)

-### 5. Your annotations are stored in a `.codebasenotes-annotations.json` file in your project's root directory.
+### Your annotations are stored in a `.codebasenotes-annotations.json` file in your project's root directory.
 This file can be checked into a repo to share annotations with your team.

 ![Tutorial 4](https://raw.githubusercontent.com/Firebrand/codebasenotes/main/resources/4a.png)